How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Discussion

 The concept of the above process is mainly based on two assumptions, normally taken for granted.
 Two subsystems being in weak contact and thermal equilibrium almost solely stay in the most probable state of the combined system, i.e the term`` equilibrium'' and ``most probable state" are used synonymously.
 And, the second assumption, this most probable state is a local maximum of entropy (or probability) related to energy exchange between subsystem.
 The first assumption assures, that after separation of the two subsystems, their respective energies are those, they have in the most probable state.
 The second assumptions guarantees that the subsystems exhibit equal temperatures in the most probable state which they retain after separation.

 The GFSs challenge this concept, as neither the terms ``most probable state'' and equilibrium are interchangeable nor does the combination of a GFS with another systems always have a local maximum of entropy in its most probable state.
-We will consider the case of a GFS in contact with an ideal gas A. Here the most probable state of the combined system is where the GFS is at its ground state.
-This holds for any gases at each temperature.
-Furthermore Fig.~\ref{Fig:GFS_Gas2} shows that for a sufficient hot gas in equilibrium with a GFS there is a high chance to find the GFS not in the ground state.
+We will consider the case of a GFS in contact with an ideal gas A. Here, the most probable energetic state of the combined system is given, when the GFS has delivered all its energy and is in one of its ground states.
+This holds for contact with any gases at each temperature.
+However, this most probable state does not necessarily dominate much the other states.
+Figure~\ref{Fig:GFS_Gas2} shows that for a sufficient hot gas being in equilibrium with a GFS there is a high chance to find the GFS not in one of its ground states.
 Let us assume that the GFS is taken as a thermometer for ideal gases, i.e. the energy of the gases are sufficiently high so that a contact with a GFS does not change the gases' temperatures, which is always a reasonable assumption for any thermometer.
 After the thermometer is separated from gas A, with which it had been in thermodynamic equilibrium, it has its negative temperature (Eq.~(\ref{TemperatureGFS})), independent from its energetic state.
 Brought in contact with another gas B of the same temperature as the first gas A, our normal notion (see above) is that the combined system (GFS, gas B) should be in equilibrium.
 However, such a statement does not make sense, as this initial state of the GFS and gas B is only one, among others with non-negligibly probability in equilibrium to which the newly combined system will relax.
 Or loosely speaking: in this example relaxation to equilibrium will most probably change the state of the thermometer.
 Hence, after separated from gas B, the GFS thermometer will probably be in another energetic state than it was after separation from gas A and before contact with gas B. Hence, there is potentially energy transferred between the gases, which is definitely not in the sense of the zeroth law, with respect to transitivity of equilibrium.
 However, the concept of the zeroth law makes sense, if we also consider the process of equilibration of thermometer and gases as a statistical process.
 The probability to find the GFS in some state with energy $E$ after being separated from a gas, with which it was in equilibrium is